AleksTeresh/lcl-classifier/src/README.md

 ./init-dummycert.sh
 ```

-2. Spin up front-end, back-end and a database with docker-compose
+2. Spin up the front end, back end and a database with docker-compose

 ```
 docker-compose up --build